splunk/rba/docs/searches/risk_incident_rule_ideas.md

 | where sourcetype_mod > 39
 ```

-Because `sourcetypes` is now a multi-valued field by risk_object, I had to create multiple `eval` checks so that the operation would apply more than once if events from multiple sourcetypes were found.
-You can also see how I pulled out severity from the risk_message earlier on with `rex` so I could make a distinction between higher and lower severity IDS events in the meta-scoring.
-This assumes only my IDS events have that particular formatting to indicate severity; you may have to use more logic to distinguish different sourcetypes and severities, it's just an example.

 For the scoring threshold of 40, I chose this because of how I've structured the score additions.
 I will get an alert if a risk object has events from:

 - 2 of (Endpoint / Malware / IDS High-Critical)
 - 1 of (Endpoint / Malware) + 2 of (Web / DLP / IDS Low-Medium)

 Which may remove a lot of noise from combinations which aren't as likely to be malicious.
 It is still worthwhile to occasionally review what doesn't pass the threshold to ensure you've crafted a method that surfaces high-fidelity alerts, or are caught with other Risk Incident Rules.

+!!! note
+    Because `sourcetypes` is now a multi-valued field by risk_object, I had to create multiple `eval` checks so that the operation would apply more than once if events from multiple sourcetypes were found.
+You can also see how I pulled out severity from the risk_message earlier on with `rex` so I could make a distinction between higher and lower severity IDS events in the meta-scoring.
+This assumes only my IDS events have that particular formatting to indicate severity; you may have to use more logic to distinguish different sourcetypes and severities, it's just an example.

 ## MITRE Counts with Meta-Scoring